 - The tenancy ends (we consider the tenancy to have ended once the keys are handed back to the landlord)

 - If the property has been transferred to beneficiaries they will become liable to pay the Council Tax, and a new account will be set up in their name

 - If the property remains unoccupied and in the hands of the executors the exemption can continue for a further six months.
 Once this period has ended the full Council Tax will then become payable and a bill will be issued to the executors.
 An executor can claim a further one month discount once the furniture is removed

-- If the property remains unoccupied and unfurnished for a period of two years after the exemption has ended the full charge + 50% will become payable.
-Owners of homes that have been unoccupied and unfurnished for more than two years pay an extra 50% council tax.
+- If the property remains unoccupied and unfurnished for a period of two years after the exemption has ended the full charge + 100 per cent will become payable.
+Owners of homes that have been unoccupied and unfurnished for more than two years pay an extra 100 per cent Council Tax.
 This was introduced to address the housing shortage by encouraging owners of all empty property to bring them back into use more quickly; either through sale or renting